Kayaking Safety - The Essentials

 The safety gear that you bring on the water will vary depending on the type of outing that you're doing.
-If you'll be staying close to shore, and you'll only be paddling in water that is sheltered from wind and waves, and has easy access so that spending the night out in the wilderness isn't going to happen, then you're best piece of safety gear is your PFD.
+If you'll be staying close to shore, and you'll only be paddling in water that is sheltered from wind and waves, and has easy access so that spending the night out in the wilderness isn't going to happen, then your best piece of safety gear is your PFD.
 And a whistle is helpful for catching someone's attention if the need arises.

 As soon as you venture into more exposed conditions you suddenly need a lot more safety equipment and the training in its use.
 If you plan on paddling farther from shore than you can comfortably swim, along a shoreline that doesn't allow an easy escape from the water, in wind, waves or current, then you really need to take a rescue course.

 All articles Copyright Paddling.net and the respective author.
 All Rights Reserved.";